 - Non-irritating and non-toxic – enhances patient comfort and safety

-thermoplastic polyurethane (TPU) excipients are well suited for drug device combination products, including implants
+thermoplastic polyurethane (TPU) excipients are well suited for drug device combination products

 and punctal plugs.
 These products can have unique benefits such as localized therapeutic release and delivery to the posterior part of the eye, a common obstacle.
 Additionally, non-biodegradable polymers such as TPU have been shown to provide better control of drug release than their biodegradable counterparts and have the distinct advantage of functioning over longer time periods.